Stedi-Public-Archive/cdk-clj/Readme.md

 CDK exposes its functionality via this API to allow non-JavaScript programming languages to benefit from the functionality it provides.

-CDK Kit maps these operations into Clojure friendly equivalents.
-The CDK library relies heavily on object oriented principles and CDK Kit does not shy away from those concepts.
+`cdk-clj` maps these operations into Clojure friendly equivalents.
+The CDK library relies heavily on object oriented principles and `cdk-clj` does not shy away from those concepts.
 Instead, it embraces them and maps them into a Clojure-friendly interface.
 In doing so, it makes the [CDK documentation][3] directly mappable to Clojure.